 The FBoy Island Season 2 Premiere Date

-Series creator Elan Gale told THR that the Delta variant seems “particularly difficult and terrifying,” so it’s unclear if and when a new season of FBoy Island will be filmed.
-He added that they had a lot of limitations during filming due to the pandemic.
+HBO Max confirmed that the second season will premiere on July 14 with three episodes.
+Previously, series creator Elan Gale told THR that the Delta variant seems “particularly difficult and terrifying,” so it wasn’t clear if and when a new season of FBoy Island would be filmed.
+He added that they had a lot of limitations during filming due to the lockdown.
 Still, safety permitting, he wants to spend more time in production in the future so “we can explore the depths of the relationships further” and “have more dates so that the contestants can get to know each other even better.”
+We’ll see how much Gale and his team were able to pull off when Season 2 debuts in July.

 The FBoy Island Season 2 Cast

-In Season 1, Nakia Renee, CJ Franco and Sarah Emig navigated the dating pool together in the hope of finding a lasting connection.
-While there have been no Season 2 casting announcements, Gale teased that future seasons could be even more diverse than the first.
+In Season 1, Nakia Renee, CJ Franco, and Sarah Emig navigated the dating pool together in the hope of finding a lasting connection.
+Prior to Season 2 casting announcements, Gale teased that future seasons could be even more diverse than the first.
 When asked about making a second season with bisexual cast members, Gale told Refinery 29 that “there is absolutely no reason why we shouldn't do that … There should be no rules moving forward with FBoy Island.”

 FBoy Island Reviews